HashBR/betrayal-cs/README.md

-# Read-Me
+# Betrayal Cheat Sheet

-This project was made to help players of the ARPG/MMORPG Path of Exile.
+This project was made to help players of the ARPG/MMORPG Path of Exile by Grinding Gear Games.

 It's a cheat sheet for the Betrayal/Syndicate mechanic of the game.
 It's very editable and you can share an URL with a code so your cheat sheet can be seen by others.